We are living in an age of reckoning.

 It is an age where it seems the Narnian spell has fallen upon the land where “all things invisible, shall be made visible’.
 As I poured over 2017 and pondered the coming year I had an urgent sense that I was indeed to watch closely as new things unfold.
 As time, trauma, and truancy has allowed I have done so.

 I am watching closely at this “new thing” that is afoot in our culture.
 Where #churchtoo, #metoo, #silenceisnotspiritual campaigns are aflame and social media has become a powerful tool to out predators and finally give a voice to victims.

-As of late I had been following Jacob Denhollander on twitter.
-He is the husband of the lovely Rachel Denhollander, survivor of Larry Nasser.
-He had been tweeting about the cost of sexual abuse, the high price each woman and her family has paid, the victory and vindication for the victims – the humiliation that Nasser necessarily and rightly bares.
+As of late, I had been following Jacob Denhollander on twitter.
+He is the husband of Rachel Denhollander, a survivor of Larry Nasser.
+He had been tweeting about the cost of sexual abuse, the high price each woman and her family have paid, the victory and vindication for the victims – the humiliation that Nasser necessarily and rightly bares.

 My mumma and I, we sit in the overwhelming majority of girls and women who suffer in silence.
 For us, and millions more like us, there will never be a Nassar moment.
 After a lifetime of sexual violence and victimization without justice – I can tell you that I can sit quietly and accept the justice of God for Mumma and me.

 There are times when silence can feel like a betrayal.
 As I look in the gospels I see the upward face of Jesus as He cried out, “My God, My God… what have you forsaken me?”
 I’m not the first to struggle thus.

 It was Ellie Wiesel’s book Night that gave me the vocabulary for catastrophic suffering and injustice of a child at the hands of evil men.
 Wiesel’s own words set the stage:

 Trigger Warning – it is very difficult to read this.